kazi-mifta/SwiftifyWordpress/README.md

 ## License

-iOSPress is available under the GPLv3 license.
+SwiftifyWordPress is available under the GPLv3 license.
 See ``LICENSE`` for more information.